-City stole ahead on 57 minutes.
+And City stole ahead on 57 minutes.
 Kolarov's cross from the left was deflected into the path of Nasri, who connected with a sweetly struck first-time shot that flew into the corner of the goal.

-The result was sealed in the last minute when Navas put the finishing touch on a swift breakaway.
+And the result was sealed in the last minute when Navas put the finishing touch on a swift breakaway.